rain-on/pantheon/docs/Configuring-Pantheon/Testing-Developing-Nodes.md

 ### Private Networks

-To start a bootnode for a private network:
+To start a bootnode for a private multicaster:

 1. Export the public key to a file: